-We are happy to announce that the visits to the Last Supper in Santa Maria delle Grazie church are possible from the 15th of June 2020.
+The visits to the Last Supper in Santa Maria delle Grazie church are possible from the 4th of May 2021.
+The reservation is mandatory.

 Are you looking to purchase the tickets for the Last Supper in Milan?
 Is it sold out on the official website?
 Don’t worry, we will tell you how to get tickets last minute, how much they cost, if there are discounts available for you, which combo tickets with other attractions in Milan are available, important tricks and tips to visit this site & more…